ALBERTA OPEN FARM DAYS

 Aurora Alpacas

-In or near: AB, Sturgeon County
+In or near: Sturgeon County, AB

 Aurora Alpacas is a family-owned alpaca ranch on 80 acres.

+We purchased our 1st alpacas in 2017 and since then, we have produced National, Supreme and Color Champions, which we are extremely proud of.
+Currently we have 32 alpacas including the 4 cria (baby alpacas) we had this summer.
 If you are curious about alpacas & the amazing fiber products and how they are produced come visit us to learn & experience this unique livestock firsthand.
-Learn to love alpacas like we do by getting a change to:
+Learn to love alpacas like we do by getting a change to:- see alpacas (including babies) up close, take photos

 - handle fiber shorn from the alpaca this spring, and samples from various stages of processing into yarn